robertesler/Pd4P3/README.md

 # Pd4P3
 A java implementation of the Pd++ library, a C++ native library of Pure Data's signal objects.
 This library is designed to eventually be a library option in Processing 3.

+# Copyright
+This software is copyrighted by Robert Esler, 2021.

 # Pd++
 Pd++ is a C++ library based on the signal objects of Pure Data.
 More information can be found here: https://bitbucket.org/resler/pd/src/master/